jiantongliu/jiantongliu.github.io/_pages/notes.md

 Expository Writings
 ------
+* My revision notes for Comprehensive Exams at UIUC.
+(To be added.)

-* <a href = "../files/Classification_of_Root_Systems.pdf">Classification of Root Systems</a>
+* <a href = "../files/Classification_of_Root_Systems.pdf">Classification of Root Systems</a>, this is the final project I wrote for MATH 229A (Lie Groups and Lie Algebra) at UCLA.

 * <a href = "../files/Hatcher_Solution_Master_Document.pdf">Solutions of Hatcher's _Algebraic Topology_</a>, ongoing project (password requried)

-* <a href = "../files/Hilbert_s_Nullstellensatz.pdf">On Hilbert's Nullstellensatz</a>
-  * This document is a general survey that introduces different concepts built up upon rings, including ideals, domains, and a little bit of algebraic geometry, so that we can make our way to (various statements of) Hilbert's Nullstellensatz.

-* <a href = "../files/On_Calculation_of_Class_Numbers.pdf">On Calculation of Class Numbers</a>
-  * In this document, we discuss the relevant concepts and techniques involved in calculating the class number of a number field, as well as give a few examples of such calculations.

-* <a href = "../files/132H_Revision.pdf">Revision Notes for Honors Complex Analysis</a>

-* <a href = "../files/164_Revision.pdf">Revision Notes for Optimization</a>

 * _A Compartmental Model for the Dynamics of Gang Embeddedness and Youth Delinquency_ (with Antonia Fabian, Haoyang Lyu, Thien Tran, and Haley Xiaohe Zhang), August 2021.

-* _Experimental Design on Effect of Video Games on Visual Learning_, December 2022. [<a href = "../files/Jiantong_Liu_Psychology_196B_Project_Report_F2022.pdf">Report</a>]
+* _Experimental Design on Effect of Video Games on Visual Learning_, December 2022.

 * _Calculating Perceived Height of the Stereokinetic Cylinder based on Monocular Linear Perspective and Binocular Disparity_, March 2023.